rozlynboutin/microbiome_helper/Metagenomic-standard-operating-procedure.md

 Below is the quick and dirty description of our recommended metagenomics pipeline.
 See the sidebar menu for more detailed descriptions.

+_Note that this workflow is continually being updated.
+If you want to use the below commands be sure to keep track of them locally._

+_Last updated: 15 Nov 2016 (see "revisions" above for earlier versions)_

 1. (Optional) Concatenate multiple lanes of sequencing together (e.g. for NextSeq data).
 If you do this step remember to change "raw_data" to "concat_data" below.

         concat_lanes.pl raw_data/* -o concat_data -p 4